 A publicly-traded company will not necessarily trade at values determined by reference to the underlying value of its business.
 The prices at which the Corporation's securities will trade cannot be predicted.
-The market price for the Corporation's securities may be subject to significant fluctuations in response to numerous factors, many of which are beyond the Corporation's control, including, without limitation, the following: changes to interest rates or foreign currency; actual or anticipated fluctuations in the Corporation's quarterly results of operations; recommendations by securities research analysts; investor expectations on future dividends and financial performance (including the economics of various Power Facilities following the expiry of the applicable PPAs); changes in the economic performance or market valuations of other issuers that investors deem comparable to the Corporation; the expected return on the Corporation's securities as compared to other financial instruments; additions or departures of the Corporation's executive officers and other key personnel; sales or anticipated sales of additional securities; significant acquisitions, divestitures or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Corporation or its competitors; and news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in the Corporation's industry or target markets.
+The market price for the Corporation's securities may be subject to significant fluctuations in response to numerous factors, many of which are beyond the Corporation's control, including, without limitation, the following: changes to interest rates or foreign currency; actual or anticipated fluctuations in the Corporation's quarterly results of operations; recommendations by securities research analysts; investor expectations on future dividends and financial performance (including the economics of various Power Facilities following the expiry of the applicable PPAs); changes in the economic performance or market valuations of other issuers that investors deem comparable to the Corporation; the expected return on the Corporation's securities as compared to other financial instruments; additional securities; significant acquisitions, divestitures or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Corporation or its competitors; global health emergencies such as the COVID-19 coronavirus pandemic; and news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in the Corporation's industry or target markets.